tellsiddh/ros-multirobot-search-rescue/README.md

 roslaunch move_package swarm_frontier.launch
 ```

 4. Visualize the 2D exploration in rviz.
+You may need to move the rviz view to find the drones.
 ```sh
 roslaunch move_package swarm_rviz.launch
 ```